 Life insurance companies assign the following life insurance risk categories for rating classes and new policies.

 - Preferred Plus (also known as Preferred Best, Super Preferred, Premier & Elite)

 - Sub-Standard (also known as Tables A-H)

 In reality, the Standard rating class is given to people who have an average mortality risk.
-If you have an above-average mortality risk, you may be approved at the Standard Plus, Preferred or even Preferred Plus rating classes.
+If you have an above-average mortality risk, you may be approved at the Standard Plus, Preferred, or even Preferred Plus rating classes.

-Preferred Plus will be the least expensive and Sub-Standard classes will be the most expensive.
-If a rating class cannot be approved based on your mortality risk, the life insurance company will decline to issue the policy.
+Preferred Plus will be the least expensive, and Sub-Standard classes will be the most costly.
+If a rating class cannot be approved based on your mortality risk, the life insurance company will decline to issue it.

 What rating class will I get?

 It doesn’t matter which rating class you apply for; the company will approve you at the best rating class.
 It can be frustrating when you use it for Preferred Plus and are approved at Standard.